 If you're looking for a way out of a licensing agreement so you can play the music you want to play without paying any kind of fee, we understand.
 The good news is that some exemptions do exist for certain businesses.
-These exemptions cater to small-scale enterprises that adhere to specified criteria concerning dimension and speaker usage and the use of music that has fallen into the public domain, particularly compositions published before 1924.
+We’ll explain how to avoid music licensing fees in this article.

 What Are PROs?